Mahita64/Debiasing-LLMs-Using-CAL/README.md

 ### Evaluating and improving the performance of Debiasing using Causal-Guided Active Learning for Large Language Models
 ### Akshita Gupta, Krishnaprasad Vijayshankar, Mahita Kandala

-(As a part of the 11-711 - Advanced Natural Language Processing Coursework)

 The figure below provides an overview of the causal-guided active learning framework.

 <p align="center">